-When considering the LTE station as the victim and DA2GC AS as the interferer, the interference level arriving to the victim receiver from an aircraft at a given altitude H (from 3000 m up to 13 km) around the LTE station location (i.e. 1° by 1° horizontal square around (G0,L0)) is calculated and mapped as illustrated in the figure 6-6 below.
+When considering the LTE station as the victim and DA2GC AS as the interferer, the interference level arriving to the victim receiver from an aircraft at a given altitude H (from 3000 m up to 13 km) around the LTE station location (i.e. 1° by 1° horizontal square around (G0,L0)) is calculated and mapped as illustrated in the Figure 44 below.

 When considering the LTE station as the interferer and DA2GC on board aircraft as the victim, the calculations are very similar since the antenna gain is the same in emission and reception for both systems.
-The only difference lies in the protection criterion and the emission levels to take into account..
+The only difference lies in the protection criterion and the emission levels to take into account.